marcw/marc.weistroff.net/about.rst

 Who's this guy ?
 ================

-My name is Marc Weistroff and I'm a web developper currently based in Paris, France.
+My name is Marc Weistroff and I'm a web developper currently based in Montreal, QC, Canada.

 If by any chance you wanted to contact me, you can use one of these media:

-- `Email <marc.weistroff@gmail.com>`_
+- `Email <marc@weistroff.net>`_
 - `Twitter <https://twitter.com/futurecat>`_

 I've got some online presences there: